 The front cover of the Application is "Things to Know."
-It tells the applicant that s/he can use the form to apply for Virginia's state-sponsored health insurance programs, and/or for coverage through the Health Insurance Marketplace.
-It urges people to apply faster by using commonhelp.virginia. gov to apply.
+It tells the applicant that he/she can use the form to apply for Medicaid, FAMIS or Plan First and for coverage through Virginia's Insurance Marketplace.
+It urges people to apply faster by using commonhelp.virginia.gov to apply.